rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Dancer.md

 - no damage on dex saves, half on fail.
 - gain steps on ally crit/enemy down
 - pode gastar steps sem se mover
+- reaction: attack on being missed (maybe just add as a specialist feat)
 - gain PRE steps on initiative
 - steps can be spent to use skills that use Movement Actions as a Free Action
 - +PRE to initiative